EOSC-synergy/sqaaas-tooling/docs/tooling.md

 | `validator` | string | Id of the validator (the [report2sqaaas](https://github.com/eosc-synergy/sqaaas-reporting) CLI provides the possible choices) | :heavy_check_mark: |
 | `threshold` | int | The threshold that sets the output as valid or invalid  | :white_check_mark: |

+*Note*: these names of the sub-properties **have to match** the names of the input arguments defined in [report2sqaaas](https://github.com/EOSC-synergy/sqaaas-reporting) module.

 ### The `default` property
 The `tools` property has a special key named `default`.
 Here you can define the tools that shall be available for all the defined criteria (in the [`criteria` property](#criteria-properties)).